Yu Liang

 Overview

-Liang Yu’s dissertation project has received support from Wenner-Gren Foundation, Mellon Foundation, National ChengChi University, and the Ministry of Education in Taiwan.
-Before coming to Cornell, Liang Yu earned her BA in political science at National Taiwan University in Taiwan, followed by a MA in anthropology from Peking University in China.
+Liang Yu’s dissertation project has received support from East Asia Program and Mario Einaudi Center for International Studie at Cornell University, Wenner-Gren Foundation, Mellon Foundation, National ChengChi University, National Science and Technology Council and the Ministry of Education in Taiwan.
+Before coming to Cornell, Liang Yu earned her BA in political science at National Taiwan University, followed by a MA in anthropology from Peking University.
 In her master thesis, Liang Yu worked with the nomadic Kazakh community in Xinjiang to understand their social world and ecological knowledge through the practice of ethnic tourism, and to examine how the contemporary Chinese nation-state manages and imagines its frontier through translating settler colonization into liberative narratives.

 Top